25 University Avenue, Suite 030

 Congress passed and President Obama signed the Bipartisan Student Loan Certainty Act of 2013, which ties federal student loan interest rates to financial markets.
 Under this Act, interest rates will be determined each spring for new loans being made for the upcoming award year, which runs from July 1 to the following June 30.
 Each loan will have a fixed interest rate for the life of the loan.

-The following list provides the fixed interest rates for new Direct Loans first disbursed on or after July 1, 2015, and before July 1, 2016.
+The list below provides the fixed interest rates for new Direct Loans first disbursed on or after July 1, 2015, and before July 1, 2016.
 The 2015-16 rates represent a decrease of 0.37 percentage points from the 2014-15 interest rates on Direct Loans.
 These rates will apply to new Direct Subsidized Loans, Direct Unsubsidized Loans, and Direct PLUS Loans made during this time.

 Awards are made each year as part of the packaging process.
 Priority is given as follows: